 Choose one of the “essential” scenes above.
 Freewrite it for fifteen minutes without editing or worrying about where the scene is going.
 Just take the characters or personalities from your imagination, plug them into the scene, and go!

-When you're done, post your Practice in the box below.
+When you're done, post your Practice in the Pro Practice Workshop here.
 Then leave a piece of constructive feedback on another author's post!

 You deserve a great book.
 That's why David Safford writes adventure stories that you won't be able to put down.
 Read his latest story at his website.
 David is a Language Arts teacher, novelist, blogger, hiker, Legend of Zelda fanatic, puzzle-doer, husband, and father of two awesome children.